Privacy law: Organization for Economic Co-operation and Development (OECD)

 The OECD (Organisation for Economic Co-operation and Development) initiated privacy guidelines in 1980, setting international standards, and in 2007, proposed cross-border cooperation for privacy law enforcement.
 The UN's International Covenant on Civil and Political Rights, Article 17, protects privacy, echoed in the 2013 UN General Assembly resolution affirming privacy as a fundamental human right in the digital age.
 The Principles on Personal Data Protection and Privacy for the UN System were declared in 2018.

 United Nations (UN)

 Article 17 of the International Covenant on Civil and Political Rights of the United Nations in 1966 also protects privacy: "No one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honor and reputation.
 Everyone has the right to the protection of the law against such interference or attacks."

 On 18 December 2013, the United Nations General Assembly adopted resolution 68/167 on the right to privacy in the digital age.
 The resolution makes reference to the Universal Declaration of Human Rights and reaffirms the fundamental and protected human right of privacy.

 The Principles on Personal Data Protection and Privacy for the United Nations System were declared on 11 October 2018.

 Privacy laws by country

+There are many privacy laws widely arranged in different countries, reflecting legal traditions and policy priorities on how confidential data should be protected.
+Many of these laws focus as well on the protection of personal and confidential data by individuals and the transparency of data.